alyssah1/Weather-app/README.md

 You will also see any lint errors in the console.

 # Description
-This weather app uses Open Weather Map API to retrieve weather data using the city and country.
+This weather app uses Open Weather Map API to retrieve weather data using the City and Country.

 # Application Link
 https://alyssah1.github.io/Weather-app/